 Manual handling occurs in most industries and is a major area of concern when it comes to health and safety in the workplace.
 Providing adequate training and increasing awareness of the risks associated with poor techniques will help decrease the probability of injury occurring.

-Make sure your staff have the manual handling knowledge to safely move objects in your workplace by providing them with our Level 2 Award in Principles of Manual Handling course.
+Make sure your staff have the manual handling knowledge to safely move objects in your workplace by providing them with our Manual handling online course.